Goal 8: Policies, processes and practices

 We work within the provisions of the Equality Act 2010 (Specific Duties and Public Authorities) Regulations which came into force in 2017.

-We have adopted an Anti-Slavery and Human Trafficking Policy and issue a Modern Slavery Statement annually in line with the Modern Slavery Act 2015.
-Our commitment against forced labour, modern slavery, human trafficking and child labour are referenced both in our Annual Modern Slavery Statements as well as our Annual Financial Statements (pg 21).
+We have adopted an Anti-Slavery and Human Trafficking Policy (reviewed 2024) and issue a Modern Slavery Statement annually in line with the Modern Slavery Act 2015.
+This outlines our commitment against forced labour, modern slavery, human trafficking and child labour.
 We are committed to being open and transparent, so our statements are visible through the Transparency in the Supply Chain Platform

-We promote Equality, Diversity and Inclusion and ensure that any allegation of discrimination is fully investigated through our Grievance, Appeals and Complaints and Dignity at Work and Study Procedures.
-These aim to ensure that no member of staff or student is treated less favourably than others based on age, disability, gender, race, colour, nationality, religious belief or sexual orientation.
+We promote Equality, Diversity and Inclusion (policy reviewed in 2022) and ensure that any allegations of discrimination are thoroughly investigated through our Grievance, Appeals and Complaints, and Dignity at Work and Study Procedures.
+These procedures aim to ensure that no staff member or student is treated less favorably based on age, disability, gender, race, color, nationality, religious belief, or sexual orientation.

 Tracking pay scale for gender equity

-We publish an Equal Pay Audit report every two years which tracks pay scale gender equity (1).
+We publish Pay Gap Report (annually) and an Equal Pay Audit (every two years) which track pay scale gender equity.
 The audit revealed there are no significant pay gaps (i.e. of 5% or more) by gender, ethnicity or disability for staff in Grades 1 to 8.
 This gap has continued to close since our first audit in 2013.
 While we have seen an improvement over time of women’s representation at senior levels and grades, some pay gaps still remain for staff at Grade 9.
 These will be kept under review in accordance with guidance.

 Employment practice appeal process